Education Research and Development

 - Our Chamaecrista Genomics Explorer is a curriculum development project and we are currently doing research on the effectiveness of a web-based scaffold on student learning.
 In collaboration with Jodi Schwarz at Vassar College, we have adapted this interface to Aiptasia, a model system to investigate coral bleaching.
 JMP Genomics featured the data visualization aspect of this work.
+We received the Science Price for Inquiry Based Instruction for our work in 2013.

 - Teaching Big Science at Small Schools: With support from the Teagle Foundation, colleagues at Williams, Vassar, Carleton, and Barnard are developing and assessing genomics learning experiences for undergraduates.
 Examples from Carleton to date include a SNP lab and a lab on the Evolution of Cauliflower and Broccoli.
 Details of the project can be found in our December 2009 white paper on Big Science at Small Colleages.